GNOME/libhttpseverywhere/README.md

 [Meson](http://mesonbuild.com) is used as the buildsystem for libhttpseverywhere.
 The build dependencies are the following:

+  * c-compiler of your choice
-  * valac - Vala compiler
+  * _valac_ - Vala compiler
-  * valadoc - Vala documentation tool
+  * _valadoc_ - Vala documentation tool
-  * g-ir-compiler - GObject introspection compiler
+  * _gobject-introspection_ - GObject introspection compiler
+  * _libgirepository1.0-dev_ - Dev headers for gobject introspection
-  * json-glib-dev - Dev headers for json-glib
+  * _libjson-glib-dev_ - Dev headers for json-glib
+  * _libxml2-dev_ - Dev headers for libxml2
+  * _libsoup2.4-dev_ - Dev headers for libsoup-2.4
-  * libgirepository1.0-dev - Dev headers for gobject introspection
+  * _libarchive-dev_ - Dev headers for libarchive

+Italics are valid debian package names.

 Clone and build the library as follows: